NoriSte/url-content-changes-checker/README.md

 # Notes

-- it
-  The comparison is based on [jsdiff](https://github.com/kpdecker/jsdiff).
+- The comparison is based on [jsdiff](https://github.com/kpdecker/jsdiff).